barrage/felony/README.md

 node index.js cron
 ```

-`cron` argument can be combined with `http` or `queue` and will run in paralel with either of those two.
+`cron` argument can be combined with `http` or `queue` and will run in parallel with either of those two.

 Crons have to be active to run and can access the whole Felony object as if they were any other part of your application.